Hop on the chunky sneakers trend with these 8 cool kicks

 Whether you’re a sneaker enthusiast or not, you’ve probably witnessed many major trends gain popularity over the last few years in the sneaker fashion scene.
 The one trend, however, that stood out for most of us owing to the diverse opinions it garnered includes thick, high rubber soles and maximal design.
 Well, we’re referring to the chunky sneakers trend that’s been a buzzword in the sneaker community for a long time now.

 More so, the wide variety of designs available for people to choose from is quite extensive and astonishing.
 From reinventing classic and iconic staples in a chunky silhouette to dropping absolutely fresh styles, brands have been going all out with their designs and sneakerheads have been equally embracive of them.
-Take the Converse Run Star Motion CX Platform (Buy it for SGD 142 on Farfetch) for instance.
+Take the Converse Run Star Motion CX Platform (Buy it for HKD 897 on Farfetch) for instance.
 An iteration of the classic Chuck Taylors, these eyeball-grabbing chunky sneakers have been a hot-selling pair.
-Similarly, the avant-garde design of the Balmain Unicorn Chunky Sneakers (Buy it for SGD 1,760 on Farfetch) makes it an amazing standout pick.
+Similarly, the avant-garde design of the Balmain Unicorn Chunky Sneakers (Buy it for HKD 10,400 on Farfetch) makes it an amazing standout pick.

 So, whether you’re team chunky sneakers or not, this trend is definitely in for the long haul.
 And if you too wish to join this bandwagon, get scrolling through our edit of some of the best pairs to get your hands on.